coinbase-samples/prime-scripts-py/FIX/README.md

 pip install quickfix-ssl
 ```

 2. If you are participating in a Coinbase Prime workshop for FIX, you may skip this step.
-If you are visiting our samples repository, you will need to provide these credentials yourself and set them as environment variables, then run the below code:
+If you are visiting our samples repository, you will need to generate these credentials yourself and place them over the values below (e.g. ACCESS_KEY_HERE), then run the below code:

 ```
 export ACCESS_KEY=ACCESS_KEY_HERE